Loud Dog goes to TEDxBerkeley

 The kind of people who speak at or attend TED events are the kind of people you want to meet– they have great ideas (“ideas worth spreading” is the TED tagline) and they’re interested in cool stuff (Technology, Education, Design).
 But people are shy little sheep!
 Unless you force people to meet each other, literally giving them a script on how to introduce themselves, they won’t usually seek out that experience on their own.
 In the marketing materials and in speeches from the event hosts, we were constantly reminded of the networking possibilities and to get friendly with our neighbors.
 I only witnessed this happen one time the entire day, as a perky girl with a Swedish accent introduced herself to someone she sat down next to in the auditorium.
 The event hosts could have facilitated the networking process to make it more comfortable and more effective for attendees.

 Hey!
-This wasn't written by a troop of baboons!
+This wasn't written by a siege of heron!
 It was written by Emily Meinhardt, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!